openx/mobile-android-sdk-doc/android-sdk-info/android-sdk-video-ad-view-integration.md

 Load 300x250 video ads in your app
 ------------------------------------

-1. Define a slot for your video ad by including an XML block in your layout XML or programmatically.
+1. Define a slot for your video ad by including an XML namespace 'xmlns:app="http://schemas.android.com/apk/res-auto"' and an
+    XML block in your layout XML or programmatically.

     The OpenX Mobile Android SDK provides a custom View subclass,